seqan/seqan/manual/source/Infrastructure/Contribute/WriteCommitMessages.rst

     Optional long description

 *  The first line starts with an arbitrary number of tags in square brackets, e.g. ``[CLASS1]`` or ``[CLASS1,CLASS2]``.
-   See below for a possible :ref:`list of classes <how-to-recipes-write-commit-messages-possible-classes>`.
+   See below for a possible list of classes.
 *  These tags are followed by a short description, try to keep the first line below 120 characters, 80 if possible.
 *  You can add an optional long description after an empty line.

-.. _how-to-recipes-write-commit-messages-possible-classes:

 Possible Classes
 ----------------